-The Company entered into interest rate swap transactions with banks with a nominal value of US\$200,000 thousand or $\\mathbb{e}189,735$ thousand and a positive fair value on the balance sheet date of $\\mathbb{e}5,146$ thousand.
-These interest rate swap transactions are mirrored by hedge agreements with affiliated companies with the same nominal volume and a negative fair value of $\\mathbb{e}5,146$ thousand.
+The Company entered into interest rate swap transactions with banks with a nominal value of US\$200,000 thousand or $\in 166,764$ thousand and a positive fair value on the balance sheet date of $\in 4,834$ thousand.
+These interest rate swap transactions are mirrored by hedge agreements with affiliated companies with the same nominal volume and a negative fair value of $\in 4,834$ thousand.
 These transactions build a hedge that is not revaluated for financial reporting purposes until maturity ('Einfrierungsmethode').
 This interest rate swaps mature on March 10, 2021 the latest.

-The provision for contingent losses that had been built in the previous year following the interest rate swaps becoming ineffective, has been reversed.
 Interest rate caps with a nominal volume of €200,000 thousand have been entered into to further hedge variable interest rate payments from the syndicated credit agreement.
-No hedging relationship has been built for the interest rate caps, which have been accounted for at a fair value of €4 thousand on the balance sheet date.
-This interest rate caps mature on March 28, 2018 the latest.
+No hedging relationship has been built for the interest rate caps, which have been accounted for at a fair value of €0 thousand on the balance sheet date.
+This interest rate caps mature on March 28, 2018.